 When we lose our cool in a conflict, nothing gets resolved and we can feel guilty for our loss of control.
-But it is possible to learn how to remain calm in stressful situations like this.
+But it is possible to learn to remain calm in stressful situations like this.

 People disagree.
 This is an inevitable part of life.
-However, minor disagreements often escalate into something much worse, largely because we don’t work out how to remain calm.
+However, minor disagreements often escalate into something much worse, largely because we don’t know how to keep our temper and remain calm.

 We often feel that we don’t have any control over the conflicts and situations we face.
 While we do not have control over how others behave, we always have a choice about how to react.
-However, it’s not always easy to know how to remain calm and collected in the face of someone else’s anger, aggression or bad temper.
+However, it’s not always easy to keep calm and remain collected in the face of someone else’s anger, aggression or bad temper.

 The following tips are recommended by psychologists and show us how to remain calm no matter what conflicts we face.